sholtomaud/blog/_posts/2016-08-04-webgl-fluid-simulation.md

 <div class="caption">Click and drag to change the fluid flow.
 Double click to
 reset.</div>

+*Note: The demos in this post rely on WebGL features that might not be implemented in mobile browsers.*

 About a year and a half ago, I had a passing interest in trying to figure out how to make a fluid simulation.
 At the time, it felt just a bit out of my reach, requiring knowledge of shaders, vector calculus, and numerical computation, that